Funding for opioid recovery transportation services• 3 min read

 These funding sources can help communities provide transportation services to enable access to opioid use disorder recovery and treatment.

-Transportation is an important element of the response to the opioid crisis.
-Thankfully, communities have a variety of options for providing transportation to opioid use disorder (OUD) recovery and treatment programs.
-On-demand microtransit programs can be delivered by public transit agencies, local advocacy groups, healthcare providers, or, as in the case of Washington DC, through a collaboration between organizations.
+Transportation is an important element of addressing the opioid crisis, with states increasingly focused on its role in removing barriers to accessing recovery-related care.
+Thankfully, communities have a variety of options for designing and providing transportation services for opioid use disorder treatment and recovery.
+Such services can be delivered by public transit agencies, cities, local advocacy groups, healthcare providers, or, as in the case of Washington, DC, through a collaboration between organizations.

 Interested in learning more about how to help your community combat substance or opioid use disorder?
 Via works with communities every step of the way — from designing transit systems to supporting grant applications for program funding.
 Reach out to our team at email@example.com.

-SAMHSA sponsors State Opioid Response (SOR) grants, allocating billions of dollars to states for evidence-based approaches to opioid crisis remediation.
-The funds are typically administered by states’ Department of Health and Human Services or substance use-specific institutions.
-Washington DC and West Virginia, for example, are using these funds to provide opioid recovery transportation programs.
+SAMHSA sponsors State Opioid Response (SOR) grants and Tribal Opioid Response (TOR) grants, allocating billions of dollars to states and tribal organizations for evidence-based approaches to opioid crisis remediation.
+These funds are typically administered by state health agencies.
+Washington, DC and West Virginia, for example, are using these funds to provide opioid recovery transportation programs.
+SOR and TOR applications for the 2022 fiscal year will be posted in mid-February.
 SAMHSA also provides a variety of other grants for public and nonprofit entities combating the opioid crisis.

-HRSA sponsors the Rural Communities Opioid Response Program (RCORP), which has awarded $298M since 2018 to address rural barriers to treatment of substance use disorder.
+HRSA sponsors the Rural Communities Opioid Response Program (RCORP), which has awarded $298M to address rural barriers to treatment of substance use disorder since 2018.
 The funds are available to any public, private, or nonprofit entity.

-The NIH’s Heal Initiative provides over $945 million in funding for research projects investigating evidence-based solutions to the opioid crisis.
-The initiative offers a variety of grants, including for small businesses, universities, and healthcare providers, who can study the impacts of transportation on opioid use.
+The NIH’s HEAL Initiative provides over $945 million in funding for research projects investigating evidence-based solutions to the opioid crisis.
+The initiative offers a variety of grants, including for small businesses, universities, and healthcare providers.